stymiee/php-simple-encryption/README.md

 ## Supported Ciphers

 The PHP Simple Encryption library currently defaults to `AES-256-CBC`.
 This may change in future versions and will result in a major version bump when this occurs.
+You can check the version of your library by calling `Encryption::VERSION`.
+This library is currently on version "1".

 To determine what cipher you are using you can call the `getName()` method on your encryption object.